dibollinger/CookieBlock/README.md

 * Analytical/Statistics Cookies
 * Advertising/Tracking Cookies

 Note that CookieBlock does not handle the cookie banner itself.
-In order to remove these annoying banners, we recommend using the Consent-O-Matic extension, or another similar tool:
+In order to remove these annoying banners, we recommend using the Consent-O-Matic extension, or similar addons:

 * https://github.com/cavi-au/Consent-O-Matic

 ## Repository Contents

 * `nodejs-feature-extractor/`:  Contains the NodeJS feature extractor.
 Used to extract features with the same JavaScript code as the extension.
-    - `/data/`: Contains the feature configuration, external resources used with the feature extraction, trained models for prediction, and training and validation data folders.
-    - `/modules/`: Contains code modules used to perform the feature extraction and prediction.
+    - `/modules/`: Contains code used to perform the feature extraction and prediction.
     - `/outputs/`: Output directory for the feature extraction.
+    - `/training_data/`: Path for cookie data in json format, used for extracting features.
+    - `/validation_data/`: Path for cookie features in libsvm format, used for prediction and verifying model accuracy.
     - `/cli.js`: Command-line script used to run the feature extraction.
-* `logo/`: Contains the original CookieBlock logo image.
+* `logo/`: Contains the original CookieBlock logo files.
 * `src/`: Source code for the CookieBlock extension.
     - `/_locales/`: JSON files with locale strings, for translation.
     - `/_background/`: JavaScript code and HTML for the extension background process.
     - `/ext_data/`: All external data required to perform the feature extraction and class label prediction.
         - `/model/`: Extracted CART prediction tree forests, one for each class of cookies.
         - `/resources/`: Resources used with the feature extraction.
-        - `/config.json`: Defines default values used in the extension.
+        - `/default_config.json`: Defines default storage values used in the extension.
         - `/features.json`: Defines how the feature extraction operates, and which individual feature are enabled.
+        - `/known_cookies.json`: Defines default categorizations for some known cookies.
     - `/icons/`: Browser extension icons.
-    - `/modules/`: External code modules, some of which are third-party.
+    - `/modules/`: Contains scripts that handle certain aspects of the feature extraction and prediction.
+        - `/third_party/`: Third party code libraries.
     - `/options/`: Contains the options and first time setup page of the extension.
     - `/popup/`: Contains code for the extension popup.
+    - `credits.txt`: Links to the third-party libraries and credits to the respective authors.
+    - `LICENSE`: License of the extension.

 # Credits and License